Isha28/Isha28.github.io/README.md

 ## Conclusion

 <p align="justify">We have devised an end-to-end image to speech translation solution.
-In addition to the image pre-processing done in Tesseract OCR, we added further pre-processing techniques which improvised the text extracted from images.
+In addition to the image pre-processing done in Tesseract OCR, we added further pre-processing techniques which improvised the text extracted from images as shown in the above results.
 This solution provides better results and recognition rate with handwritten texts/noisy images.</p>

 ## Future Work